RamanMaan/plantr/README.md

 + We completed integration tests
     + NOTE: integration tests have database issues and so won't actually test anything
 + Fixed the broken HSQLDB
++ Implemented users
+    + With user email, password, and their own garden
++ Personal Plant watering now tracked in DB